 The locus of points defines a shape in geometry.
 Suppose, a circle is the locus of all the points which are at equidistant from the centre.
 Similarly, the other shapes such as an ellipse, parabola, hyperbola, etc. are defined by the locus of the points.

 The locus is defined only for curved shapes.
 These shapes can be regular or irregular.

 Locus of a Circle

-With respect to the locus of the points or loci, the circle is defined as the set of all points equidistant from a fixed point, where the fixed point is the centre of the circle and the distance of the sets of points is from the centre is the radius of the circle.
-Let us say, P is the centre of the circle and r is the radius of the circle, from point p to the set of all points or to the locus of the points.
-See the picture below to understand the concept.
+With respect to the locus of the points or loci, the circle is defined as the set of all points equidistant from a fixed point, where the fixed point is the centre of the circle and the distance of the sets of points from the centre is the radius of the circle.
+Let us say, P is the centre of the circle and r is the radius of the circle, i.e. the distance from point P to the set of all points or the locus of the points.

 Locus Examples in Two Dimensional Geometry

-We have already discussed the locus of the points which defines the path for a circle.
+We have already discussed the locus of the points which defines the path for a shape (as explained about circle).
 Now let us see some more examples in 2-D geometry or plane geometry.